SamLex/TheCodeOfLife/README.txt

 Entry for the Inf1–FP Programming Competition 2013

 Usage:
-Compile the codee using ghc --make Main and then run the executable that it generates.
+Compile the code using ghc --make Main and then run the executable that it generates.

 Keyboard Controls: